stouch/docs/extensions/layouts.md

 ## Files & Structure

-A layout is made up out of three required core files. ou can create a layout from scratch or use the [extension toolkit](https://github.com/directus/extension-toolkit) to generate boilerplate code.
+A layout is made up out of three required core files.
+You can create a layout from scratch or use the [extension toolkit](https://github.com/directus/extension-toolkit) to generate boilerplate code.

 If not using the extension toolkit, here's how you can create a layout from scratch:
 1. Create a meta.json file in `public/extensions/custom/layouts`.
 See below for an example.